 Lab 011 - Jinja2 Templating¶

-- In our day to day job we come across dozens of configuration files in many different formats.
+- During our day to day job, we come across dozens of configuration files, set in many different formats.

-- What happens if we need to configure different environments, each with his own values?
-Should we duplicate the same file for each?
+- What happens if we need to configure different environments, each with its own values?
+Should we duplicate the same file for each one?

 Jinja2can be used with conditionals and loops and can even perform filters and functions on our values!